Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Introduction

 \section{Introduction}

-Data augmentation techniques have been a mainstay in the training of state-of-the-art models for a wide array of tasks - particularly in the field of computer vision - due to their ability to artificially inflate dataset size and encourage model robustness to various transformations of the data. \blfootnote{Correspondence to Muthu Chidambaram (\texttt{muthu@cs.duke.edu}).} One such technique that has achieved widespread use is Mixup \citep{zhang2018mixup}, which constructs new data points as convex combinations of pairs of data points and their labels from the original dataset.
+Data augmentation techniques have been a mainstay in the training of state-of-the-art models for a wide array of tasks - particularly in the field of computer vision - due to their ability to artificially inflate dataset size and encourage model robustness to various transformations of the data.

+One such technique that has achieved widespread use is Mixup \citep{zhang2018mixup}, which constructs new data points as convex combinations of pairs of data points and their labels from the original dataset.
 Mixup has been shown to empirically improve generalization and robustness when compared to standard training over different model architectures, tasks, and domains \citep{liang2018understanding, He_2019_CVPR, thulasidasan2019Mixup, lamb2019interpolated, arazo2019unsupervised, guo20text, verma2021graphmix, wang2021mixup}.
 It has also found applications to distributed private learning \citep{huang2021instahide}, learning fair models \citep{fairmixup}, semi-supervised learning \citep{mixmatch, fixmatch, berthelot2019remixmatch}, self-supervised (specifically contrastive) learning \citep{verma2021domainagnostic, imix, kalantidis2020hard}, and multi-modal learning \citep{so2022multi}.

 The success of Mixup has instigated several works attempting to theoretically characterize its potential benefits and drawbacks \citep{guo2019mixup, carratino2020mixup, zhang2020does, zhang2021mixup, muthu2021}.
 These works have focused mainly on analyzing, at a high-level, the beneficial (or detrimental) behaviors encouraged by the Mixup-version of the original empirical loss for a given task.